GoogleCloudPlatform/cloud-hackathons/000-FAQ/gH-HowToAuthorAHack.md

 # gHacks - How to Author a gHack

-Developing a new What The Hack is a great way to get your content out to the world.
-Chances are if you've done workshops or PoCs in the past, you already have the material on which to base a What The Hack.
+Developing a new gHack is a great way to get your content out to the world.
+Chances are if you've done workshops or PoCs in the past, you already have the material on which to base a gHack.

-## Why What The Hack?
+## Why gHack?

-The What The Hack "challenge" format is perfect for team-based, hands-on learning experiences.
+The gHack "challenge" format is perfect for team-based, hands-on learning experiences.

-What The Hack is all about being "for the people, by the people".
+gHack is all about being "for the people, by the people".
 This repo was originally created to share real-world hackathons that Microsoft employees have hosted with their customers.
 Here are our core principles:
 - Anyone can contribute a hack.
 - Anyone can use the content to host their own event.
 - Anyone can modify the content as needed.
   - Submitting a pull request for modified/improved content is encouraged.
 - The content can always be shared with attendees **(Only do this after the event is over!)**

-## What Does It Take To Create a What The Hack?
+## What Does It Take To Create a gHack?

-When you design a WTH, these are the things you should consider:
+When you design a gHack, these are the things you should consider:

 - [Hack Description](#hack-description) (aka "The One Pager")
 - [Challenge Design](#challenge-design)